Updated on May 25th, 2023

 Student Loans Shouldn’t Be Your First Choice

-In no uncertain terms, student loans shouldn’t be your child’s first stop when it comes to paying for college.
-Free money, like grants and scholarships, are always preferable to loans.
+In no uncertain terms, student loans shouldn’t be your student’s first stop when it comes to the financial need of paying for college.
+Free money, like grants and scholarships, is always preferable to loans.

-Grants are often awarded based on your student’s FAFSA, and they are given out on a first-come, first-serve basis to those who qualify.
+Grants are often awarded based on your student’s FAFSA and given out on a first-come, first-serve basis to those who qualify.
 So, make sure they have theirs finished as soon as possible for each school year, or they could miss out on these excellent opportunities.

 If you would like to learn more about how your student can score scholarships, join our free webinar for parents and students.
 It’s a great first step towards helping them avoid student loans.